-- Q1.
 The focus of the lesson was on learning about some features of narrative poetry.
-How has the lesson helped you to identify these features? - Q2.
-Which questions were easy to answer?
-Why? - Q3.
-Which questions were harder to answer?
-What strategies did you use to answer the harder questions?
+How has the lesson helped you to identify these features?

 [Teacher Notes: It would be worthwhile to do this by getting students to write on the Worksheet, so you have some feedback on the effectiveness of the lesson and how they feel about their learning experience.
 However, if pressed for time, you may want to do this section as a class discussion].